This report highlights trends from

 Conclusion

 Restrictions that exempt certain flavors and product types likely shift sales to the products and flavors that remain on the market.
-Policies that prohibit all non-tobacco-flavored e-cigarettes, including flavored disposable e-cigarettes and menthol-flavored prefilled cartridges, reduce e-cigarette sales and may reduce youth access and use of e-cigarettes.
+Policies that prohibit the sale of all flavored tobacco products, including flavored e-cigarettes, reduce tobacco product sales and use of tobacco products.5

-Number of e-cigarette products is counted as the number of unique UPCs (Universal Product Code) in Circana data.
+Number of e-cigarette products is counted as the number of unique UPCs (Universal Product Codes) in Circana data.
+Packaging differences (e.g., differing number of cartridges, multi-packs) can result in new UPCs.

 National E-Cigarette Unit Sales by Flavor